 - The authority of educating children resides in the parents or guardians of the children, and not in the state or the church.
 Parents, however, may exercise this authority through those who can competently carry out this God-given parental right.

-- Christian parents, when exercising the authority for educating their children, shall do it through institutions which seek to provide a truly Christian education for the student.
+- Since God’s covenant promises extend to these children, and to all who keep His covenant, they are not then neutral concerning Christ, but belong to Him and are to be educated in the way of covenant faith and loyalty.
+Christian parents, when exercising the authority for education their children, shall do it through those institutions which seek to provide a truly Christian education for the students.
 The training of covenant children in the school, as well as in the home and in the church, must serve to prepare them to follow their life-long calling to reveal the glory of their God in a life lived from the principle of Regeneration by Grace.

-Parents and guardians who are able to agree in writing to the School’s Mission Statement and Basis of Belief and to having their children taught according to its education philosophy, will be considered for enrollment by the Enrollment Committee of Heritage Christian School, after which time the committee will make a recommendation to the full Board whether enrollment shall be granted.
+Parents and guardians who are able to agree in writing to the School’s Mission Statement and Statement of Faith and to having their children taught according to its education philosophy, will be considered for enrollment by the Enrollment Committee of Heritage Christian School, after which time the committee will make a recommendation to the full Board whether enrollment shall be granted.
+The Enrollment Committee reserves the right to verify church membership.

 - We believe this will give our Enrollment Committee a consistent guideline to follow when new families from other churches seek enrollment at Heritage.